All about door hardware

 How to find the right door hardware to the door?

-Door hardware is selected to match the door and furnishings.
-The most common colors are silver, gold or black.
+Door hardware is selected to match the door and the interior.
+The most common colors are silver, gold or Black.
 Plastic door hardware usually has a wider range of colors.

 What are the different types of door hardware?

-There are several types of door hardware including: Locks Handles Handles Bolts and lock cylinders.
+There are several types of door hardware including: Locks Handles Handles Latches Latches and lock cylinders.
 Each type has its own specific characteristics and functions.

 What material should be used for the door hardware?

-There are several materials to choose from for door hardware, depending on various factors such as aesthetics, function, durability, and budget.
+There are several materials to choose from depending on various factors such as aesthetics, function, durability and budget.
 Here are some common materials used for door hardware:

-Stainless steel: Stainless steel is another popular material for door hardware.
-It is very durable and resistant to corrosion and rust.
-In the Griffwerk assortment
+1. Stainless steel: Stainless steel is another popular material for door hardware.
+This Steel is very durable and resistant to corrosion and rust.
+In the Griffwerk range.

-Aluminum: Aluminum is a lightweight metal that is often used for very inexpensive door hardware.
+3. Aluminum: Aluminum is a lightweight Metal that is often used for very low cost door hardware.
 (Currently not in the Griffwerk assortment)

-Brass: Brass is a classic material for door hardware and offers a timeless look for certain .
+4. Brass: Brass is a classic material for door hardware and offers a timeless look for certain .
 It is also very durable and corrosion resistant.
-(Currently not in the Griffwerk assortment, but brass look by a high quality coating on various zinc fittings)
+(Currently not in the Griffwerk assortment, but brass look by a high quality coating on various Zinc fittings)

-Plastic: Plastic is an inexpensive and lightweight material that can be used for door hardware.
-It is available in a variety of colors and designs, but it is not as durable as other materials and can be easily damaged.
+6. Plastic: Plastic is an inexpensive and lightweight material that can be used for door hardware.
+It is available in a variety of Colors and Designs, but it is not as durable as other materials and can be easily damaged.
 It may also not be as corrosion resistant as other materials and may discolor or yellow over time.

 Ultimately, the material you choose for door hardware depends on your personal preferences, your budget, and the specific requirements you have for your door hardware.
 It is also important to consider the quality of the material and the manufacturer to ensure that the door hardware is durable and reliable.